SlenderJS/SlenderJS/README.md

 `<script src='slender.min.js'></script>`

-First off you will need to initalise the Slender engine by calling the following command
+First off you will need to initialise the Slender engine by calling the following command

 `new SlenderJS();`